shiehXJ/TuriX-CUA/README.md

 ## 📰 Latest News

+**September 30, 2025** - 🎉 Exciting update!
+We've just released our latest AI model on the [TuriX API platform](https://turixapi.io), bringing enhanced performance, smarter reasoning, and seamless integration for even more powerful desktop automation.
+Developers and researchers, this is your cue—head over to the platform to access it now and elevate your workflows!

 **October 16, 2025** - 🚀 Big news for automation enthusiasts!
 TuriX now fully supports the cutting-edge **Qwen3-VL** vision-language model, empowering seamless PC automation across both **macOS** and **Windows**.
 This integration boosts task success rates by up to 15% on complex UI interactions (based on our internal benchmarks), making your desktop workflows smarter and faster than ever.
 Whether you're scripting daily routines or tackling intricate projects, Qwen3-VL's advanced multimodal reasoning brings unparalleled precision to the table.

-**September 30, 2025** - 🎉 Exciting update!
-We've just released our latest AI model on the [TuriX API platform](https://turixapi.io), bringing enhanced performance, smarter reasoning, and seamless integration for even more powerful desktop automation.
-Developers and researchers, this is your cue—head over to the platform to access it now and elevate your workflows!
+Ready to level up?
+Update your `config.json` and start automating—happy hacking! 🎉

 *Stay tuned to our [Discord](https://discord.gg/BRxXtnGg) for tips, user stories, and the next big drop.*

 ---

 ## 🖼️ Demos